beartype/beartype/README.rst

       We see that beartype correctly identified the root culprit as the passed list of lists of byte-strings (rather than strings) *and* the leaf culprit as that byte-string.
-We also see that beartype only returned the `repr()` of both culprits rather than those culprits.
+We also see that beartype only returned the ``repr()`` of both culprits rather than those culprits.
 Why?
-Because CPython prohibits weak references to both lists and byte-strings.
+Because CPython prohibits weak references to both lists *and* byte-strings.

       This is why we facepalm ourselves in the morning.
 We did it this morning.
       We'll do it next morning, too.
-Until the weakref_ module improves, leycec's forehead will be swollen with an angry mass of red welts that are unsightly and slightly festering (unbeknownst to his wife).
+Until the weakref_ module improves, leycec's forehead *will* be swollen with an angry mass of unsightly red welts that are now festering unbeknownst to his wife.

       *First introduced in beartype 0.12.0.*